 The Disappearance racks up record viewing figures on BBC4; is released on DVD in July

-We all know that French series The Disappearance was this year’s best pure whodunit so far, and that was reflected in its ratings on BBC4 – behind Trapped and The Young Montalbano, The Disappearance was the third most-watched drama on the channel this year, and number one with young adults.
+The Disappearance_2D_DVDWe all know that French series The Disappearance was this year’s best pure whodunit so far, and that was reflected in its ratings on BBC4 – behind Trapped and The Young Montalbano, The Disappearance was the third most-watched drama on the channel this year, and number one with young adults.
 No mean feat that.
-I…
+I bloody loved it – it was full of interesting and likeable characters, solid structure, superb acting and a twisty-turny plot that kept us guessing until (almost) the very last.
+What’s more, the series is being released on DVD and it’s not long until it’s available to buy.

 Review: The Disappearance (S1 E7&8/8), Saturday 18th June, BBC4

-Finales to series that you have invested so much emotion in are tricky things, and entirely subjective – some won’t like the denouement; some will be entirely satisfied.
+ClQeOgYWYAQOdHYFinales to series that you have invested so much emotion in are tricky things, and entirely subjective – some won’t like the denouement; some will be entirely satisfied.
 And so it will be with The Disappearance.
 Some will not like the finish, some will.
-But for me, it tied up everything very neatly and provided…
+But for me, it tied up everything very neatly and provided an emotional conclusion to an emotional series.

 The Disappearance finale: Who killed Léa Morel?